 Disc golf can be played from school age to old age, making it one of the greatest lifetime fitness sports available.
 Specially-abled and disabled participate, giving them the opportunity to take part in a mainstream activity.
 Because disc golf is so easy to learn, no one is excluded.
 Players merely match their pace to their capabilities and proceed from there.
 The Professional Disc Golf Association is a membership-based organization in 47 countries, with over 100,000 members, the PDGA is the governing body for the sport and sanctions competitive events for men and women of every skill level from novice to professional.
 Thousands of permanent disc golf courses can be found all across the globe.

 Read more about DiscGolf, its rules, history etc. >>

 Discgolf at Trnava Frisbee Games

-The discgolf tournament in Trnava will take place in Park Janka Krála where the temporary 18-hole course will be built just for this event.
-Up to 90 players from Slovakia, Czech Republic, Germany, Austria and other European countries will compete in usual discgolf divisions – Open, Master, Junior and Women.
-Also, a mini discgolf course will be built directly in the main event’s area so everybody can try this great disc sport.
+The discgolf tournament in Trnava will take place in Park Janka Krála where the temporary 15-hole course will be built just for this event.
+Up to 75 players from Slovakia, Czech Republic, Germany, Austria and other European countries will compete in usual discgolf divisions – Open, Master, Junior and Women.
+Also, there will be some practice discgolf baskets placed directly in the main event’s area so everybody can try this great disc sport.